-Shall perform an on-demand system health and status check when a health and status request is received from the PICA base-station or the utility company.
+Shall perform an on-demand system health and status check as demanded by the PICA base station or the power-company.

-Shall store all system critical configuration settings in non-volatile storage.
+Shall contain sufficient non-volatile storage for all system configuration settings.

-Shall be updateable through the utility-company wireless interface.
+Shall be updateable through the power-company wireless interface.

-Shall be able to properly recover from a “bad” or “corrupted” software update.
+Shall be capable of properly recovering from a failed software update.

-Shall implement a system for authorized access to various components of the system configuration or data display.
+Shall give authorized access to components of the system configuration as appropriate to the power-company and consumer.

-Shall send a notification message to the utility company and the PICA base station once service has been restored containing the time of restoration and a voltage measurement.
+Shall notify the power-company and the PICA base station once service has been restored containing the time of restoration and a voltage measurement.

-Shall have a unique IPv6 address for the utility company mesh network.
+Shall have a unique IPv6 address for the power-company mesh network.

-Shall have a unique IPv4 or IPv6 network address for the local, home-area-network.
+Shall have a unique IPv4 or IPv6 network address for the local home-area-network.

 Shall receive an NTP message from the PICA base station to set the hardware clock.

-Shall synchronize the hardware clock with the base-station time once per day.
+Shall synchronize the hardware clock with the base station time once per day.

-Shall support an on-demand hardware clock synchronization.
+Shall support on-demand hardware clock synchronization.

 Hardware Requirements